pxc/gitbook/text/09_Reviewing_History_Git_Log/0_ Reviewing_History_Git_Log.markdown

 	| | | * | 0a7d387 : Removed debug print.
 	| | | * | 4d6b69c : Fixed to close opened file description.

 You can also use '--date-order', which orders the commits primarily by commit date.
 This option is similar to --topo-order in the sense that no parent comes before all of its children, but otherwise things are still ordered in the commit timestamp order.
-You can see that development lines are not grouped together here, that they jump around as parallel development occurred:
+You can see that development lines are not grouped together here: they jump around as parallel development occurred:

 	$ git log --pretty=format:'%h : %s' --date-order --graph
 	*   4a904d7 : Merge branch 'idx2'